 With Jon Pertwee on the Set of The Daemons

 I travelled to Marlborough in Wiltshire, where I was put up in a hotel and we were taken by coach to the Downs.
 I was kitted out as a BBC 3 Cameraman (before there was a real BBC 3), and at the filming site was surprised to see a huge aeroplane propeller connected to an engine.
+The Doctor and Jo reach the mound and the Doctor rushes inside to stop the dig, but it is too late.
+The tomb door opens and icy gusts of wind rush out, while the eyes of a gargoyle, Bok, flare with a reddish glow.
 During the sequence where the tomb was opened and a great blast of wind sent the ‘camera crew’ tumbling, the propeller was activated to create the effect.
 Certainly the black magic stuff, incantations and ‘so mote it be’ and all that was pretty chilling.
 I didn’t learn till later that one of the producers, Barry Letts, was co-writer, which impressed me as I knew Barry and could never have imagined such things as devil worship were going around in his head.
 On a personal note, I used the idea of the invisible force field that surrounds the village in The Daemons to seal off the seemingly haunted house in my screenplay The Tenth Dimension.
 The next time I saw Katy Manning (Jo Grant) was when we came face-to-face at a recent autograph-signing event at Chiswick, and she still looks great.

 John Hurt and Visions of Eternity